|

 The Graphics Builder allows the developer to give custom names to a component's attributes.
 This provides an easy access to any component's attribute, which is not possible for code-based components, whereas only attributes that were handled in the code are accessible.
 Such named attributes become resources and can be accessed from the program at run-time to alter a component's appearance or to supply dynamic real-time data.

-custom components can be created from scratch using the Professional or Enterprise Editions of
+New custom components can be created from scratch using the

 the Graphics Builder.
 It is also possible to use an existing